A universal Euler system for GSp(4): Introduction

 \subsubsection{Note}

-The results of this paper have previously been circulated as a component part of the preprint \cite{LZ20} which also contained the proof of the reciprocity law.
-Since the results here use rather different methods from the proof of the reciprocity law (and the combined paper \cite{LZ20} had become excessively long), we have factored out these representation-theoretic arguments into the present separate paper.
+The results in this paper are among the inputs in the paper \cite{LZ26}, which proves a reciprocity law relating the $\GSp_4$ Euler system to critical $L$-values, and applies this to deduce cases of the Bloch--Kato and Iwasawa main conjectures.
+The material in this paper was originally part of the earlier drafts of \cite{LZ26}, but since it uses rather different methods from the proof of the reciprocity law, and the combined paper had become excessively long, we have factored out these representation-theoretic arguments into the present separate paper.
 We hope these methods will also be of interest for other Euler system constructions beyond the scope of $\GSp_4$.